Matukutūruru: Industrial development

+Treaty settlement

-In the 2014 Treaty of Waitangi settlement between the Crown and the Ngā Mana Whenua o Tāmaki Makaurau collective of 13 Auckland iwi and hapū (also known as the Tāmaki Collective), ownership of the 14 Tūpuna Maunga of Tāmaki Makaurau / Auckland, was vested to the collective, including the volcano officially named Matukutūruru.
+In 2014, the Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Deed passed into law.
+Through the Treaty of Waitangi settlement between the Crown and the Tāmaki Collective, ownership of Matukutūruru was vested to the collective.
 The legislation specified that the land be held in trust "for the common benefit of Ngā Mana Whenua o Tāmaki Makaurau and the other people of Auckland".
-The Tūpuna Maunga o Tāmaki Makaurau Authority or Tūpuna Maunga Authority (TMA) is the co-governance organisation established to administer the 14 Tūpuna Maunga.
-Auckland Council manages the Tūpuna Maunga under the direction of the TMA.
+The Tūpuna Maunga Authority (TMA) is the co-governance organisation established.
+Auckland Council manages the lands under the direction of the TMA.
+The law gives the volcano the official name Matukutūruru.

-The quarried remnants of Wiri Mountain as seen from Matukutūreia.

-Wiri quarry when part-filled with water, looking toward Matukutūreia.
+TMA intends to restore the ecosystem of the remnants; including around 5,400 ferns, karaka, puriri, totara, mahoe, mangeao, puka, kohekohe and titoki to be planted by 2021.